Explore

 Before you track everything, track these three:

 1. Signed Up — when a new user creates an account.
-Fire this once, on the server side, after account creation completes successfully.
 This is your baseline: how many users have you acquired?

 2. Activated — when a user completes the action that represents "getting value" for the first time.
 For a project management tool, this might be "created first project."
 For a marketplace, "completed first booking."
 Define this specifically for your product.